Daniel Haqiqatjou

-Early life and education
+Early life

-Haqiqatjou was born in Houston, Texas, to Iranian parents.
-Haqiqatjou grew up in Houston, where he currently lives.
-He studied physics with a minor in philosophy at Harvard University and completed a master's degree in philosophy at Tufts University.
-Haqiqatjou also studies the traditional Islamic sciences with Islamic scholars part-time.
+Haqiqatjou was born in Houston, Texas, to Iranian parents in a secular family of Shia background.
+He was raised in Houston, where he currently resides.

+During high school, Haqiqatjou converted from Shia Islam to Sunni Islam.
+In 2008, he graduated from Harvard University with a degree in physics and a minor in philosophy, before completing a master's degree in philosophy at Tufts University.